-My biggest setback was… Facilities is hard to define and often measured by the things that go wrong.
-As a result, any change in structure often means rebuilding or re-establishing credibility and the value proposition.
-So, it is not about one set back, it is about knowing how to grow and learn from each misstep; to not take it personally and continue to foster positivity for continuous improvement.
+My biggest setback was… Facilities is hard to define and often measured by the things that go wrong as a result changes in structure or direction could mean re-building/re establishing credibility and the value proposition of Facilities.
+It is not about one set back it is about knowing how to grow and learn from each misstep to not take it personally and continue to foster positivity and a culture of customer service and continuous improvement.

 I overcame it by… I think this is something as an industry we are always working to overcome.
 Being visible, being open and embracing my communication skills to sell the value of Facilities, and tapping into my creative side to show a commitment to process and operational efficiency.
 And if there is not a seat at the table – pull one up.

 Work/life balance is… Not totally possible.
 Attempting to have work/life balance means being self-aware and making decisions that ultimately allow you to feel a sense of self control.
 It is a difficult process of creating value and a positive experience personally and professionally.
 It is always a work in progress.

 If you googled me, you still wouldn’t know… I am more introverted than my profile or persona would suggest.
 I think I have a decent sense of humor.
 I find value and satisfaction in creating and designing.
 I am also a proud dance mom.